quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 As discussed in {{QUIC-TRANSPORT}}, a server MUST NOT send a Retry packet in response to an Initial packet that contains a retry token.

-#Configuration Requirements
+# Configuration Requirements

 QUIC-LB requires common configuration to synchronize understanding of encodings and guarantee explicit consent of the server.

 The load balancer and server MUST agree on a routing algorithm and the relevant parameters for that algorithm.
+Each server MUST know its server ID for each configuration, and the load balancer MUST have forwarding instructions for each server ID.

+For all algorithms, the load balancer and servers MUST have a common understanding of the server ID length.

-For Plaintext CID Routing, this consists of the Server ID and the routing bytes.
+For Stream Cipher CID Routing, the servers and load balancer also MUST have a common understanding of the key and nonce length.
-The Server ID is unique to each server, and the routing bytes are global.

-For Stream Cipher CID Routing, this consists of the Server ID, Server ID Length, Key, and Nonce Length.
-The Server ID is unique to each server, but the others MUST be global.
-The authentication token MUST be distributed out of band for this algorithm to operate.

-For Block Cipher CID Routing, this consists of the Server ID, Server ID Length, Key, and Zero-Padding Length.
-The Server ID is unique to each server, but the others MUST be global.
+For Block Cipher CID Routing, the servers and load balancer also MUST have a common understanding of the key.

 Note that server IDs are opaque bytes, not integers, so there is no notion of network order or host order.

+A server configuration MUST specify if the first octet encodes the CID length.
+Note that a load balancer does not need the CID length, as the required bytes are present in the QUIC packet.

-A full QUIC-LB configuration MUST also specify the information content of the first CID octet and the presence and mode of any Retry Service.
+A full QUIC-LB server configuration MUST also specify the supported QUIC versions of any Retry Service.
+If a shared-state service, the server also must have the token key.

+A non-shared-state Retry Service need only be configured with the QUIC versions it supports.
+A shared-state Retry Service also needs the token key, and to be aware if a NAT sits between it and the servers.

 The following pseudocode describes the data items necessary to store a full QUIC-LB configuration at the server.
 It is meant to describe the conceptual